LourensPool/product_codes/README.md

 # How to start the java-app
 Open file: \dist\product_codes.jar

+# Note:
+The UI has a bug for GF2, so only select GF3 or GF8 for now.

 # Application which visually explains product codes (Individual project)
 When streaming digital information over a non-digital medium, errors can be introduced; for example when reading a CD or making a phone call.